After two brazen attacks in north Kashmir, intel points to infiltration point from Leepa Valley

 The Intelligence also says that several foreign terrorists have infiltrated into north Kashmir and are looking to recruit as many locals as possible.
 They want to build on the logistics and also expand the network of overground workers

-Further Pakistan has also launched a new group in the Valley called the The Resistance Front.
+Further, Pakistan has also launched a new group in the Valley called the Resistance Front.

 Terrorists killed in Handwara were active in forests for two weeks